Fatty Liver Disease

 2023 Jul European Journal of Medicinal Chemistry Li X, Li R, Wang X, Zhang X, Xiao Z, Wang H, et al.

-Animal Study NAFLD Cholesterol Chrysanthemum Non-Alcoholic Fatty Liver DiseaseJin Si Huang Ju tea, a traditional Chinese beverage, contains compounds that potentially reduce lipids, mitigate insulin resistance and reduce liver inflammation in vitro.
+Animal Study NAFLD Chrysanthemum Non-Alcoholic Fatty Liver DiseaseJin Si Huang Ju tea, a traditional Chinese beverage, contains compounds that potentially reduce lipids, mitigate insulin resistance and reduce liver inflammation in vitro.

 Therapeutic potential of traditional Chinese medicine for the treatment of NAFLD: A promising drug Potentilla discolor Bunge